modernpoacher/shinkansen-transmission/README.md

 The transformer walks the `rootSchema` and maps fields in `values` to another structure, which it returns.

 - `rootSchema` is a JSON Schema
-- `values` is an object of form data
+- `values` is a hash of keys and values

 The return value is an object valid according to the Schema.